 Every legal need is unique; describe yours and find a lawyer that fits you and your case.

-I have practiced law in Birmingham, Alabama for fifteen years.
+I have practiced law in Birmingham, Alabama for sixteen years.
 I focus on estate planning and administration as well as trust and estate litigation.
 I also handle real estate litigation matters, especially those related to trusts and estates.
 I...

 For over 35 years, Greg's law practice has focused on estate planning and probate, with an emphasis on charitable planned giving.
 Greg is a past chairman and still active on the University of Alabama Planned Giving Advisory Committee, as well as ...

 Practice areas: Trusts, Probate, Estate Planning, Wills & Living Wills, Guardianship

 My practice is a transactional practice encompassing public and privately-held companies, with services from formation to acqusition by a purchaser or liquidation.
 Services include employment agreements, customer contracts, executive compensation...

 Practice areas: Trusts, Tax, Mergers & Acquisitions, Corporate & Incorporation

 Get the legal help you need at a fixed price.
 No hidden fees or long-term commitment.

 A trust is an arrangement whereby someone owns and manages money or property for another person's benefit.
 Like a guardianship, a trustee has decision-making authority over the trust property, but no court is involved in the trustee's action–the person who creates the trust defines the scope of the trustee's power.
 There are many different trust types, including probate trusts, income trusts, spendthrift trusts, and educational trusts.
 For example, a living trust allows you to manage your property while you are alive and to direct who will manage it if you become incapable of doing so.
 In essence, you choose your own “guardian” in advance and avoid having the court do it for you.
 A trust attorney reviews the many reasons for establishing a trust with you, and can ensure your trust will be legally valid.